binkley/modern-java-practices/README.md

 want to test your `main()`.

 Do note that Lombok reflects on internal features of the JDK.
-If you have issues, for _Maven_: use in your project the `--illegal-access=warn` example from `.mvn/jvm.config`, and look to address these.
+If you have issues, for _Maven_: use in your project the `--add-opens java.base/java.lang=ALL-UNNAMED` example from `.mvn/jvm.config`, and look to address these.
 The solutions in the project are a "workaround" assuming Java 11-16.
+This is a two-edged sword: as the JVM improves access controls, you may find, especially dependencies, that there are times you want deep reflection

 #### Lombok configuration